bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 65°
+- 64°
-- Breezy and Partly Cloudy
+- Breezy and Mostly Clear
-- 87% humidity
+- 89% humidity
-- 19 mph wind
+- 20 mph wind
-- 40% cloud cover
+- 31% cloud cover
 - 37 AQI 🟩
 - 0.33 inches of rain in the past 24 hours
 - 0.53 inches of rain expected in the next 48 hours